 In such a case, a GST/HST transitional rebate may be available to the purchaser to give the benefit of the reduction in the tax rate(s).
-For more information, see Form GST192, GST/HST Transitional Rebate Application for Builders of New Housing on Leased Land, and Form GST193, GST/HST Transitional Rebate Application for Purchasers of New Housing.
+For more information, see the following publications:

+- GST/HST Info sheet GI-015, GST/HST Rate Reduction and Purchasers of New Housing; - GST/HST Info sheet GI-043, The 2008 GST/HST Rate Reduction and Purchases of New Housing; - Form GST192, GST/HST Transitional Rebate Application for Builders of New Housing on Leased Land; and - Form GST193, GST/HST Transitional Rebate Application for Purchasers of New Housing.